About the Awards

 These competitive awards provide a tuition scholarship and a stipend to compensate students for assisting with various assigned duties including:

 - Teaching undergraduate minor instrument classes in the music education department

 - Tutoring respective concentration areas

 - Offering assistance to faculty and staff in music theory, electronic music, concert management, the music library, the instrument and piano repair shops, and the music office

-Assistantship awards are split between tuition scholarship (6.5 credits) and a stipend, which, when combined, are the equivalent of the cost of full tuition for up to four semesters.
-The awards have a cash value of approximately $25,000 over the two-year degree period.
+Assistantship awards are split between tuition scholarship (6.5 credits per semester) and a stipend, which, when combined, are the equivalent of the cost of full tuition for up to four semesters.
+The awards have a cash value of nearly $30,000 over the two-year degree period.

 Graduate assistantships are available for applicants pursuing full-time enrollment during the academic year.
 Assistantships are also available for applicants participating in the summer-only music education program.